JChungYS/midwayPt/README.md

 One of the possible contribution in your MWP, is to pass on your experiences, skills, knowledge and attidues to others and the communit MWP.

 Thus, I would love to connect with you and hear the feedback from you.
-Please visit and connect me: jchung.xyz
+Please visit jchung.xya and connect with me.

 ## YouTube: